-Interior Decorator/Interior Consultant - Course HEV0413 (200 Hours) - This course includes an introduction to the advantages and disadvantages of entrepreneurship.
-Students will research procedures needed to start up a business.
-Students will be required to plan and implement a project using all the instruction, tools, and materials learned throughout this program.
-Students will compile and present a portfolio to include a resume, biographical data, project pictures and any other applicable information.
-Students will be required to then give an oral presentation.
+Interior Decorator/Interior Entrepreneur - Course HEV0413 (200 Hours) - This course includes an introduction to the advantages and disadvantages of entrepreneurship.
+Students will research procedures needed to start up a business and what is needed to maintain a successful design business.
+The final project for the entire course will have students planning and implementing a design project for an entire home.
+They will leverage all the instruction, tools, and materials learned throughout this program.
+Students will compile and present a portfolio of their work throughout the program that shows the skills they have acquired.
+They conclude by creating their resume and cover letters and work with the instructors on getting their jobs in the field.